utkuozdil/mernStack-rest-frontend/README.md

 Containers(Pages) manages components and containers connects to Redux structure with actions.
 If it's an asysnc operation, action goes to saga, then goes to reducer and goes back to containers.
 If it's not async; route is action-reducer-container.

+This project uses REST API, so there are several axios HTTP methods(get, post, put, delete, patch) in Saga files.

 ### Possible Improvements

 It lacks error handling, testing and deployment setup.